MAILING ADDRESS: 5049 East Broadway #154

 Director

-Monica Rosenbaum Bergman has worked for a JCC for the last 28 years, and currently serves the Tucson JCC as the Director of Member Relations.
+Monica Rosenbaum Bergman has worked for a JCC for the last 28 years, and currently serves the Tucson JCC as the Senior Director of Operations.
 Monica oversees the member and user experience for over 5000 individuals daily.
 In addition, Monica is tasked with the oversight, creation and implementation of all new hire on-boarding, continued training and development, scholarships, and an array of other projects including a key role in the Tucson JCC’s strategic plan for the next 5 years around community partnerships.

 As the child of a mother left to raise four children (ages 10months- 10 years) after the sudden passing of her father, Monica’s mother needed financial support and assistance to keep her children social and happy during summer break.